rust-lang/rust-wiki-backup/Core-library-notes.md

       * "words": **add**
       * "words_iter": **add**
 * "str":
-  * spin-off "is_ascii"'s functionality to "char"
+  * spin-off "is_ascii"'s functionality to "char", implement on top of "chars_loop"
-  * implement "to_upper", "to_lower", "is_ascii" on top of "map"
+  * implement "to_upper", "to_lower" on top of "map"
   * add "pure" to a lot of functions